Jumio/mobile-sdk-ios/README.md

 ## Two-factor Authentication
 If you want to enable two-factor authentication for your Jumio merchant backend please contact us at https://support.jumio.com.
 Once enabled, users will be guided through the setup upon their first login to obtain a security code using the "Google Authenticator" app.

+## Licenses
+The software contains third-party open source software.
+For more information, please see [licenses](https://github.com/Jumio/mobile-sdk-ios/tree/master/licenses).

+This software is based in part on the work of the Independent JPEG Group.

 ## Copyright
 &copy; Jumio Corp.
 268 Lambert Avenue, Palo Alto, CA 94306